YenHub/web-app-in-a-box/readme.md

 This is essentially a Web App in a box, front and back end, built with the magic of Docker 🐳

-We have an ExpressJS Web API, using WebSQL for it's data store.
+We have an ExpressJS Web API, using MySQL for it's data store.

 ![demo]